moosylog/oma/README.md

 Start in ZSA Oryx.

 - Open your layout
 - Click **Download Source** (the `< >` icon)
-- Save the `.zip` file to your device
+- Save the `.zip` file locally

-That file contains everything OMA needs.
+Everything OMA needs is inside that file.

 ---

-## 2. Drop it into OMA
+## 2. Import into OMA

-Open OMA in your browser.

-Drag and drop your `.zip` file.
+Open OMA in your browser and drag in your `.zip` file.

-OMA immediately starts translating:
+OMA immediately begins translating:

 - key positions
 - layers
 - combos
 - macros
 - lighting data

 No configuration required.

 ---

-## 3. Review what changed
+## 3. Review changes

 OMA generates a migration report.

 You’ll see:

 - what mapped automatically
 - what was adapted for MoErgo
-- what needs manual attention
+- what requires manual setup

-Most layouts are fully portable.
+Most layouts migrate fully.

-Some advanced features need a quick rebuild inside MoErgo tools.
+Some advanced features may need a quick rebuild in MoErgo tools.

 ---